Toilet Training an Older Child

 I am wildly passionate about kids being toilet trained if it is a possibility.
 I never dreamed I would be a passionate advocate for toilet training.
-But, here I am.
-Lack of toileting skills is one functional IEP skill that really carries a serious stigma for our kids.
-It’s very ostracizing for an older child when they lack independent toilet skills.
+But here I am.

 It is one of the ways we can help our kids maintain dignity.
 Nothing makes you the target of bullying faster than a bathroom accident.
 I have a separate post on poop smearing or smearing feces on walls, if that is your child’s issue.

 And, speaking of dignity, let’s talk about language for a minute.
 Please use the word “toilet” or “bathroom” when discussing this issue at IEP meetings or any place else.
 Tweens and teens do not go “potty.”
-They go to the bathroom.
-Infantilizing our kids is another example of ableism.

-However, making that happen is often a different story.
-Read further for tips on getting toileting or potty training added to your IEP.
 Then at the bottom, I have included a sample toilet training schedule or protocol.
 It’s downloadable so you can print it and adapt it to your disabled child’s needs.

 Let’s start at the beginning.